-The Whole Gritty City is a documentary feature film currently in post production, and planned to be released early in 2012.
+The Whole Gritty City is a documentary feature film that will premiere at The New Orleans Film Festival in October 2013.
 It tells the story of three New Orleans marching bands as they push to prepare for Mardi Gras parades, and three band directors battling for their students' lives and souls.
 It shows lives stopped in their tracks by the violence of the streets, and the power of music to lift and sustain the survivors.

 THE ROOTS OF MUSIC CRUSADERS

 "I'm competing with the drug dealers" - Derrick Tabb